mmzeeman/breaky/README.md

 process are started and managed in a normal OTP supervision tree.
 Restarts are managed by a circuit breaker FSM.
-When the FSM detects too many failures it will try to re-establish the service, but when a certaint threshold of restarts has been reached the restarts will be done in a slower rate and calls or casts to the failing process will result in ```open``` to notify that the circuit breaker is open and the process is not available.
+When the FSM detects too many failures it will try to re-establish the service, but when a certaint threshold of restarts has been reached the restarts will be done in a slower rate and calls or casts to the failing process will result in ```off``` to notify that the circuit breaker is off and the process is not available.
 This will prevent the fault from cascading through the system.

 Example: